bhautikmewada724/AI_Screener/README.md

 Visit `http://localhost:5173` and sign in with an HR- or admin-role account created via `/auth/register`.
 The frontend stores the JWT in `localStorage` and routes requests through the backend gateway only.

+## Client State (Redux + React Query)

+- React Query remains the source of truth for server data, caching, and request lifecycles.
+- Redux Toolkit centralizes client-only state (auth session, UI toggles) under `frontend/src/store`.
+- The auth slice hydrates from and persists to `localStorage` (`ai-screener-auth`) so JWTs survive refresh.
+- Use the `useAuth` hook for login/logout/token access; avoid duplicating backend lists in Redux.

 ## Phase 7 – Admin Console

 The Admin Console adds platform oversight tools: